 The Checkout was created by the Chaser crew who’ve previously brought to our screens iconic comedy shows like The Chaser’s War on Everything and is a must watch even if you’re not a consumer affairs ‘nerd’ like myself.

 If you’ve never seen it before, make sure you check it out when the new season comes out or you can catch up on past episodes through iView.

-As the ‘guilty mum’ (and also a mum in ‘real life’) as well as one of the leading investigative journalists in Choice, Kate has some important and very valuable insights about buying baby products as well as consumer affairs in general.
+As the ‘guilty mum’ (and also a mum in ‘real life’) as well as one of Choice’s investigative journalists (and head of their lifestyle section), Kate has some important and very valuable insights about buying baby products as well as consumer affairs in general.

 She shares those insights in my interview with her below.

 1. Hi Kate and welcome to Spending Ninja.
 In your ‘guilty mum’ segments on the checkout, you’ve often provided examples of how products that are aimed at babies and young children come with a premium price tag, even though they are essentially identical to similar products aimed at adults.
 How commonplace this practice really is among manufacturers and retailers and can a premium price tag for a product aimed at babies and young kids sometimes be justified?